Anthrax Vaccine Immunization Program

 The Anthrax Vaccine Immunization Program (AVIP), is the name of the policy set forth by the U.S. federal government to immunize its military and certain civilian personnel with BioThrax, an anthrax vaccine manufactured by Emergent BioSolutions Inc. It was set up by the Clinton administration.

 In June 2001, the program was halted by the DoD due to changes in the manufacturing process not approved by the Food and Drug Administration (FDA).
-In the wake of the 2001 anthrax attacks and leading up to the 2003 invasion of Iraq, all military personnel were required to receive the anthrax vaccine.
+In the wake of the 2001 anthrax attacks and long after the 2003 invasion of Iraq, all military personnel were required to receive the anthrax vaccine.
 In Court, it was ruled that vaccination could not be forced on military personnel without a special order by the president.
 Thereafter it ran into and judicial obstacles (mainly concerning the methods and viability of the vaccine).